 Read-through & Write-through

-The effectiveness of a distributed cache also depends on your ability to administer and monitor it through user friendly GUI tools.
-In this regard, Redis does not provide any GUI tools for its cache administration or monitoring.
-The only things available to you are the command line tools.
+The effectiveness of a distributed cache also depends on your ability to administer and monitor it.
+Such managerial activities are most straightforward via a GUI tool.
+Unfortunately, Redis does not provide any GUI tools for its cache administration or monitoring – with only command line tools available.

-On the other hand, NCache provides powerful GUI based tools like NCache Manager and NCache Monitor for cache administration and monitoring.
-Some people however prefer to use command line tools because you can use them in scripts for automation.
-In this regard, NCache also provides all the cache administration through command line tools.
+Alternatively, NCache provides powerful GUI-based like NCache Manager and NCache Monitor for cache administration and monitoring.
+However, if you prefer command-line tools (as you can use them in scripts for automation), it also provides command-line tools like NCache PowerShell & Command Prompt.

 ASP.NET View State Caching

-View State is a powerful mechanism which ASP employs to store pages, controls and custom values between multiple HTTP requests across clients and the servers.
-This View State is passed in the form of an encrypted text which becomes very large in cases involving forms with lot of controls, Data Grid control or some other complex controls.
-This raises two concerns:
+View State is a powerful mechanism that Microsoft employed to store pages, controls, and custom values between multiple HTTP requests across clients and servers.
+This View State passes as encrypted text that becomes very large in cases involving forms with numerous controls, for example, Data Grid controls.
+Such large amounts of data raise two primary concerns:

 - Bandwidth usage